enhaoswen/Tide-island/README.md

 ./install.sh
 ```

-The installer writes Tide Island to `/usr`, requests `sudo` only for package
+The installer writes Tide Island to `/usr` and can automatically install
-and file installation, and enables the systemd user service.
-It automatically
-installs dependencies on:
+dependencies on:

 - Debian, Ubuntu, and derivatives using `apt`
 - Fedora, RHEL, and derivatives using `dnf`
 - openSUSE using `zypper`

-Every tagged release is built, tested, and installation-layout checked in
-Fedora 43, Debian 13, and openSUSE Tumbleweed containers before it is
-published.

-Arch-based systems should use the AUR package.
-Other Linux distributions can
-install the dependencies manually and run:
+For other distributions, install the dependencies manually and run:

 ```bash
 ./install.sh --skip-deps